MSU-ICER/r-for-hpcc/episodes/r-command-line.Rmd

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Use `module spider R/<version>` to learn how to load a version of R on the HPCC
+- Use `module spider R` to see the available versions of R on the HPCC
+- Use `module spider R-bundle` to see the available bundles (including extra R packages) on the HPCC
+- Use `module load ...` to get access to the desired version of R (or a bundle)
 - Run `R` from the command line to start an interactive R console
 - Use the `--vanilla` option to ignore extra configuration files
 - Run `Rscript` to run an R script